ryan-mcclue/unsw/comp3331/week1.md

 number of ways is: N choose X

 ------------------------------------------------------------------------------------------
-ping generates RTT, not end-to-end delay. operates under ICMP (diagnose network issues) generally just to establish connection
+$(ping) generates RTT, not end-to-end/latency delay. operates under ICMP (diagnose network issues) generally just to establish connection

-traceroute identify hop locations exploits TTL field in IP packet header.
+$(traceroute) identify hop locations exploits TTL field in IP packet header.
 TTL is decremented each router it passes through, i.e. each hop most routers are configured to return an ICMP time exceeded message when TTL=0. some routers are configured to block this ICMP response